clue/reactphp-connection-manager-extra/README.md

 ));
 ```

-Similarly, you can also combine any other the other connectors to implement more
+Similarly, you can also combine any of the other connectors to implement more
 advanced connection setups, such as delaying unencrypted connections only and
 retrying unreliable hosts: